 Impaired waters monitoring will be performed on an annual basis with a sample collected in the period between April 1 and November 30.
+Benchmark monitoring is not applicable for this facility (as it is classified as Sector P).
+Quarterly visual inspection/monitoring procedures are described in Section 5.2.

 LANL is located in a high elevation, semi-arid climate where the majority of rainfall occurs during a period between July and September.
 Freezing conditions that would prevent runoff from occurring for extended periods may also occur during the winter months.
-For these conditions if benchmark monitoring cannot be performed on the quarterly schedule above, monitoring events will be distributed during seasons when precipitation occurs, or when snowmelt results in a measurable discharge from the site.
 If adverse weather conditions prevent the collection of samples according to the relevant monitoring schedule, a substitute sample will be collected during the next qualifying storm event or as soon as practical.